heizennz/WINMBRLOCK--Screenlocker-/README.md

 Thanks to these guys who had their code or help in this project.
 Thanks to them!

-@ - Helped with the code
+@AG5516 - Helped with the code

-@ - Used MBR overwriter code
+@MalwareStudio - Used MBR overwriter code

 @Heizennz - Creator of the Screenlocker